The Way We Talk (film): Development

 In early 2020, director and screenwriter Adam Wong conceived the film during a meal with screenwriter SeeKing, where they discussed a short film series created by producer Ho Hong about deaf people signing underwater, sparking Wong's interest in producing a film about them.
 Wong began field research, referencing the memoir My Deaf Friends and the American documentary Sound and Fury (2000).
-He interviewed otorhinolaryngologists and audiologists to understand the mechanisms and limitations of cochlear implants.
-In addition, he spoke to over 50 deaf individuals, social workers, and scholars to learn about deaf culture.
+He interviewed otorhinolaryngologists and audiologists to understand the mechanisms and limitations of cochlear implants, and he spoke to over 50 deaf individuals, social workers, and scholars to learn about deaf culture.
 In September 2020, the film was included in the Golden Horse Project Promotion under the working title 85 Decibel, marking Wong's sixth feature film.
 He chose this title because it represented the medical threshold for hearing loss.
 After learning about Wong's plans to produce a film on deaf culture, Chung Suet Ying messaged him to express her gratitude for addressing the topic, as she had learned sign language for family reasons and previously hosted an RTHK program about the deaf community, making her familiar with the issues.
 Following their discussion, Wong decided to cast Chung after watching her performance on set in his previous film The Way We Keep Dancing (2021), when he was researching for 85 Decibel, as he found Chung to be a suitable choice due to her knowledge of the deaf community and her acting potential.
 He noted that Chung's sign language skills were actually better than her character's, which required her to sign "worse" to convey the sense of being a beginner.